Persecution of Hazaras in Quetta

-A boy, in Brussels, Belgium, holding placard against the Persecution of Hazaras.

 Hazaras have experienced a series of ethnically or religiously motivated attacks in Quetta, Pakistan.

 Terrorist organisations like Lashkar-e-Jhangvi or Lashkar-e-Taiba have often accepted responsibility for conducting attacks on Hazaras in Pakistan.

 Hazaras have been living in Afghanistan before the partition of India since the 1880s.
 Almost all migrated from Afghanistan due to persecution and genocide by Abdur Rahman Khan and later in the 1990s due to ethnic cleansing by the Afghan Taliban.
 The Hazaras are easily identifiable because of their Turko-Mongol facial features and high cheek bones.

 Perpetrators

 Acts of violence involving Sunni Muslims and their Shia counterparts in Pakistan have been evident since the 1980s.
 They are generally considered to have arisen from attempts by the then national leader, Muhammad Zia-ul-Haq, to legitimise his military dictatorship and from the influx of weapons into the country following the Soviet invasion of Afghanistan.
 Although the perpetrators often do not claim responsibility for the attacks, expert analysis suggests that in recent times it is the Sunnis who are dominating the aggression and that they are motivated by the ideology of Al-Qaeda.

 Quetta, which is the capital of the Pakistani province of Balochistan, has seen numerous of these violent incidents.
 This is in part because of a separatist movement involving militants from the ethnic minority who desire greater autonomy and also because the Pakistani military is engaged in counter-insurgency operations near to the province's border with Afghanistan, where there is tribal strife that involves the Taliban and allied groups.

 It is widely assumed that the Al-Qaeda-affiliated Sunni Muslim extremist militant group, Lashkar-e-Jhangvi (LeJ) and Sipah-e-Sahaba, is behind the attacks on the Hazara community in the region.
 There are differences of opinion regarding whether LeJ is a breakaway group of a banned former political party, Sipah-e-Sahaba, or simply its armed wing.
 The LeJ openly issues death threats to Hazaras through newspaper ads and describes them as wajib-ul-qatl (deserving of death).
 Lashkar-e-Jhangvi operates from sanctuaries in Afghanistan.

 Hazaras in Pakistan face isolation due to their ethnic and religious background, enduring daily targeted assassinations and suicide bombings orchestrated by terrorist networks.
 This tragic situation has unfortunately gone unnoticed by the United Nations, human rights organizations, and the international community, highlighting the dire plight of the Hazara community in Quetta, Pakistan.